equs-python/__equs__.Python/day-0-introduction-to-python/session_0_4_scientific_python.md

 # 4. Python for scientific computing

 While Python is a very popular programming language due to its simplicitly and expressiveness, it is also receiving increasingly more attention in the context of scientific computing.
 Today there is a vast amount of scientific libraries out there which help you to perform almost any numeric task you can think of - from Fourier transforms to differential equation solvers, or machine learning and clever data visualisation tools.
-In this section we take a look at three of the most commonly used libraries: [NumPy](https://numpy.org), [Scipy](https://scipy.org) and [Matplotlib](https://matplotlib.org).
+In this section we take a look at two of the most commonly used libraries: [NumPy](https://numpy.org) and [Matplotlib](https://matplotlib.org).
+For completeness, we also mention [Scipy](https://scipy.org) here, which essentially implements a variety of extra functionality to extend NumPy, but in the interest of time we will skip this library here.

 If in doubt when using a new package, don't forget to `dir()` the package, and `help()` on anything within the package.